 Alkaline Cleaners

 Alkaline cleaners also play an essential role in maintaining restaurant floors.
-They are effective at breaking down organic matter, such as grease and food residues, which are some of the major contributors to dirty floors in restaurant kitchens.
+They effectively break down organic matter, such as grease and food residues, which are major contributors to dirty floors in restaurant kitchens.

-- Alkaline Degreaser: These are essential in restaurant kitchens for dealing with heavy grease buildup.
-The alkaline properties help dissolve stubborn organic stains, making it easy to wash away grease from tiles, grout lines, and floor mats.
+- Alkaline Degreaser: These are essential for dealing with heavy grease buildup in restaurant kitchens.
+The alkaline properties help dissolve stubborn organic stains, making washing away grease from tiles, grout lines, and floor mats easy.
 They work well in combination with hot water and a piece of equipment like a rotary scrubber to enhance their effectiveness.

 Neutral Cleaners

 - Neutral pH Cleaners: Safe for everyday cleaning, these cleaners are gentle on tiles and safe to use on porcelain translucent and stainless steel surfaces.
 They are often part of routine maintenance to avoid build-up and maintain the polished look of the entire restaurant.
-Neutral cleaners are particularly useful for maintaining surfaces without causing damage or leaving behind harsh chemical residues.
+Neutral cleaners are handy for keeping surfaces without causing damage or leaving behind harsh chemical residues.

 The Importance of Floor Cleaning in Restaurants